degauss-org/census_block_group/README.md

     | County | State + County | 2+3=5 | Hamilton County | 39061 |
     | Census Tract | State + County + Tract | 2+3+6=11 | Tract 32 in Hamilton County | 39061003200 |
     | Block Group | State + County + Tract +<br /> Block Group | 2+3+6+1=12 | Block Group 1 in Tract 32 | 390610032001 |

+Due to inconsistencies in the 1970 and 1980 tract identifiers, we concatenated the state FIPS (`NHGISST`), county FIPS (`NGHISCTY`), and tract FIPS (the last 4 or 6 digits of `GISJOIN2`) to construct the full `fips_tract_id`.
+Since the length of tract FIPS codes varied, we padded all tract FIPS to the maximum 6 digits using zeros.

 ## DeGAUSS details